Kentlands History and Future

 High-Quality Architecture and Urban Design

 Design emphasizes aesthetics, human comfort, and a sense of place.
 Civic buildings and public sites are placed in prominent locations, as landmarks, within the community.
 Streets are faced by building fronts or public tracts and most vistas are terminated by a public tract, natural feature, deflection in the street, or carefully-sited building.
 Retail buildings front the sidewalk directly, with no setback.
-Residences are placed relatively close to the street with allowable encroachment by bay windows, balconies, stoops, open porches, awnings, arcades, etc. Most residential lots have parking access via rear lanes, and garages that must be served from the street are separated or set back from the front of the house.
+Residences are placed relatively close to the street with allowable encroachment by bay windows, balconies, stoops, open porches, awnings, arcades, etc. Most residential lots have parking access via rear lanes, and garages that must be served from the street are separated or set back from the front of the house and are most commonly utilized in the same manner as these wholesale metal buildings that can be built separately away from the main residence, thus providing a more suitable space for the occupants.

 Residences, shops, services and employment are close together to preserve open space, encourage walking, reduce public costs, and provide sufficient scale to support local amenities, businesses, and public transportation.
 Close neighbors naturally develop social interactions, beautify their surroundings by adding landscaping and gardens, and watch over each other for collective security.